Category: Emotional Needs

 “I can’t resolve this situation; I’m a failure.”

-Shame and self-rejection can block growth and problem solving.
-If nothing you’ve tried has worked, it may seem impossible to find the energy to make progress.
+These are the kind of hurts radical acceptance can soothe.
+Without it, shame and self-rejection can block growth and problem solving.
+If nothing you’ve tried has worked, radical acceptance may help you find strength to honor your needs.

 How to Ease Someone’s Troubles by Holding Space